witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 If you run ```git remote -v``` again, you will now see the upstream branch as well.

-### Install Firebug for the best browser debugging tools

-Open Firefox and download Firebug.
-Install the extension.

 ### Open your project in Atom and start working

   $ cd ~

   $ atom [repo_name]

 ### Conclusion